FK Loko Prague

-FK Loko Vltavín is a Czech football club located in Holešovice, Prague.
+FK Loko Prague (formerly FK Loko Vltavín) is a Czech football club located in Holešovice, Prague.
 It currently plays in the Bohemian Football League, which is the third tier of the Czech football system.

 History

 The club played in the Czech Fourth Division for six seasons between 2003 and 2009 until winning group A in June 2009.
 At the same time, the club's B team was promoted from the I.A class to the Prague Championship.
 In 2013, they won the Bohemian Football League.
 The club played in the 2013–14 Czech National Football League, scoring their first-ever goal in the competition in a 1–0 victory against Vlašim in August 2013.
 The club found themselves ten points away from safety with four matches of the season remaining.
 Their relegation was confirmed in May 2014 after a 2–1 loss to FK Baník Sokolov.